FredOleary/VideoBiometrics/collector/README.md

 # Measuring pulse rate by analysing micro changes in head motion
-The **collector** estimates pulse rate from a video stream by measuring face micro motion.
+The **collector** estimates pulse rate from a video stream by measuring facial color changes.
 It uses the open source vision library, opencv, to process video streams

 ## Pre-requisites (Mac Laptop)
 1. Python 3 installed (3.7 version minimum)